cairnsgames/libraries_php/gapiv2/README.md

 - `key`: The foreign key of the table pointing to the parent.
 - `select`: An array of columns to be selected, or a SQL query string.

+to support POSt an dPUT and DELETE for subkecys add these at the top level

+to prevent selection of all items at the top level, set select = false in the config

 ### Example Configuration

 ```php